-Most of the time when we hear about the use of human and cultural geography in intelligence analysis and military operations it is because it wasn’t factored in, thus leading to an intelligence or military failure.
-That said, there are times when human and cultural geographic analyses and information have been used to the success of missions and analyses, one such example comes from American and British success in Nawa, Afghanistan.
+Most of the time, when we hear about the use of human and cultural geography in intelligence analysis and military operations, it is because it wasn’t factored in and led to an intelligence or military failure.
+That said, there are times when human and cultural geographic analyses and information have been used to the success of missions and analyses.
+One such example comes from American and British success in Nawa, Afghanistan.

 A Success Story